The Sudan Link

-- Educational - by supporting the theological colleges, education in ECS schools and youth work. (an overview leaflet is available here)
+- Educational - by supporting the theological colleges, education in ECSSS schools and youth work. (an overview leaflet is available here)

-- Medical - by providing basic health care through medicines and equipment to ECS clinics, and helping to fund the training of nurses. (an overview leaflet is available here)
+- Medical - by providing basic health care through medicines and equipment to ECSSS clinics, and helping to fund the training of nurses. (an overview leaflet is available here)

 - Advocacy - by working with Governments, NGOs, the Churches and International Partners to lobby for sustained peace and security for effective support for Sudan (North) and South Sudan; to end conflict and rapidly respond to security and humanitarian crises and encourage the provision of better education and health for all.

 - Communications – by informing any one interested on matters about Sudan and the Link, through prayer vigils at Salisbury Cathedral, the annual Sudan Study day, through the website, Facebook and Twitter, through a quarterly bulletin, and by providing speakers and display material, and facilitating visits from our Sudanese church brothers and sisters.
 For news to inform your prayers, click here.

 The Bishop of Salisbury, Nicholas Holtam, takes a very close and strongly supportive interest in the Partnership and soon after his enthronement attended the ECS Provincial Synod in Juba with the Dean of Salisbury, June Osborne, and Canon Ian Woodward.

 The work is overseen by the Diocese of Salisbury's Sudan Link Committee, chaired by the Bishop of Sherborne, Dr Graham Kings.
 It is serviced by a steering committee made up of the sub-committees for education, the medical link, and communications.

 The Steering Committee are a good first point of contact.